ngholson/g4ScoreBoard/README.md

 	29

 --------------------------------------------------------------

 if you are not familiar with the use of a shot clock in pool:
 ```
-a shot clock is used in most professional tournaments where the game is 9 ball and sometimes 10 ball. shot clock play is as follows:
+a shot clock is used in most 9 ball and 10 ball professional tournaments. shot clock play is as follows:

 	1. first shot after break is a 60s shot.
 	2. if player elects to "push" the incoming player gets 60s.
-	   if he chooses to give it back to the original shooter that shot it is a 30s clock.
+	   if he chooses to give it back to the original shooter that shot it is a 30s shot.
 	3. all shots thereafter are 30s shots.
 	4. each player/team gets 1 30s extension per rack.
 ```

 ---------------------------------------------------------------